iridakos/iridakos.github.io/_posts/2019-04-10-shell-navigation-with-autocomplete.markdown

 ---
 layout: default
-title:  "How to navigate to aliased directories with autocomplete in Linux"
+title:  "How to alias and navigate to directories with autocomplete in Linux"
 description: "A Linux shell script for registering directory aliases and navigating to them with tab completion."
 preview: "A Linux shell script for registering directory aliases and navigating to them with tab completion."
 date: 2019-04-10 16:00:00 +0300